John Vaughan Campbell

-Brigadier General John Vaughan Campbell, VC, CMG, DSO (31 October 1876 – 21 May 1944) was a senior British Army officer and a recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Brigadier-General John Vaughan Campbell, VC, CMG, DSO (31 October 1876 – 21 May 1944) was a senior British Army officer and a recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Early life

 Campbell was born in London.
 His father, Ronald George Elidor Campbell (1848–1879), was the second son of the 2nd Earl Cawdor and an army captain, was killed at the Battle of Hlobane in the Zulu War in 1879.

 He was educated at Eton College and the Royal Military College, Sandhurst, before entering the Coldstream Guards in 1896.
-He served through the Second Boer War, in which he was awarded the Distinguished Service Order and twice mentioned in despatches.
+He served through the Second Boer War, in which he was awarded the Distinguished Service Order (DSO) and twice mentioned in despatches.

 First World War

 Campbell was 39 years old, and a temporary lieutenant colonel commanding the 3rd Battalion, Coldstream Guards during the First World War when the following deed took place for which he was awarded the VC.

 On 15 September 1916 at Ginchy, France, during the Battle of the Somme, Lieutenant Colonel Campbell took personal command of the third line when the first two waves of his battalion had been decimated by machine-gun and rifle fire.
 He rallied his men and led them against the enemy machine-guns, capturing the guns and killing the personnel.
 Later in the day he again rallied the survivors of his battalion and led them through very heavy hostile fire.
 His personal gallantry and initiative at a very critical moment enabled the division to press on and capture objectives of the highest tactical importance.

 Not mentioned in the citation but much reported in the popular press, by which he was dubbed the "Tally-Ho VC", is that he rallied his men under fire by blowing a hunting horn and giving the traditional hunting cry.

-Later in 1916, he achieved the rank of brigadier general.
+Later in November 1916, he achieved the temporary rank of brigadier general when he succeeded Major General Hugh Bruce Williams in command of the 46th (North Midland) Division's 137th (Staffordshire) Infantry Brigade.